clulab/habitus/README-odinson.md

-# habitus
+# Habitus Odinson framework

+The `org.clulab.odinson` package includes a simple framework for using Odinson.

-We're using the latest snapshot of Odinson.
+This code uses the latest snapshot of Odinson.
 Please clone the odinson repository and publish it to your local ivy repository.

     git clone git@github.com:lum-ai/odinson.git
     cd odinson
     sbt publishLocal

-## setting up the corpus
+## Setting up the corpus

 First we need to configure the desired location of our data folder in `application.conf`.
 By default, it is `~/data/habitus`.
 In that directory, there should be another dir called